 A level, linear route taking in the pretty village of Luss with spectacular views of Loch Lomond and its famous islands, Conic Hill and the most southerly Munro Ben Lomond (974m).
-There are many spots to picnic along this route including picturesque loch-side beaches.
+There are many picturesque loch-side picnic spots and refreshments available in the villages.

-The route starts at the Visit Scotland Visitor Centre in Balloch [insert link].
-Go through the car park and take the path on the right (A).
+Starting at the Visit Scotland Visitor Centre in Balloch – go through the car park and take the path on the right (A).
 At the end of the path turn left (B) – this takes you to Loch Lomond Shores (shopping and attractions), past a Bird of Prey Centre and onto the Old Luss Road.
 Turn right (C) and follow the minor road to Duck Bay, after which the path then runs alongside the A82.

 At Arden roundabout there is an option to stay beside the main road or an alternative route via the Carrick Golf Club to rejoin the main route at the impressive Colquhoun family gates.
 Follow way markers and signs for Luss.
 The approach to Luss follows a minor road shared with traffic – take care on this section until you reach the village.
 In Luss, follow signs for Lodge on the Loch, after which the route is off highway with lengthy traffic-free stretches along the shoreline.